Ghanada turns mythologist with the Mahabharat phase.

 Premendra wrote more such stories, all entitled Mahabharatey Nei (Missing from the Mahabharat).
 Of course, Ghanada was missing too.

-First Published: November 1974, Sharodiya Kishore Bharati
+First Published: November 1974, Shaarodiyaa Kishore Bharati

 Illustration: Surya Roy